 Consumers Trying Something New…

-The pandemic has provided people with the opportunity to try something new according to Attest.
+The pandemic has provided people with the opportunity to try something new according to a report by Attest..

 The pandemic created an environment that has turned more consumers to social media than ever.